codersaur/SmartThings/devices/fibaro-flood-sensor/README.md

 General notes concerning the Fibaro Flood Sensor:

+* Remember to calibrate temperature measurements using parameter #73.
+The Fibaro Flood Sensor typically reports temperatures that are ~5°C above the air temperature outside the casing.
-* If the device does not report temperature values as expected, it is recommended to perform a full reset of the device.
+* If the device does not send temperature reports with the expected frequency, it is recommended to perform a full reset of the device.
 * In hard-wired power mode, the device is active and listening.
 It will not issue Wake Up notifications or battery reports.
 * In battery-powered mode, the device is _sleepy_ and can only be configured after it has woken up.